Raw Pad Thai Salad

 Chickpea Tartare with Avocado & Tomato

-When we first became plant-based eaters, we came across a simple recipe for a chickpea salad from the fine folks at Forks Over Knives!
-It is hands down the best chickpea “tuna” salad recipe I’ve found.
-I’ve made no modifications to their recipe, but I did make a stack out of it!
+When I first became plant-based I came across a simple chickpea salad recipe from the fine folks at Forks Over Knives.
+It’s hands down the best chickpea “tuna” salad I’ve found, and I haven’t changed a thing about their recipe—except for how I serve it.
+I love turning it into a beautiful stack inspired by a tartare!

-Now, I have a set of food rings that I use to stack, but you can use any round container ( a 1/2 or 1-cup dry measuring cup would work great).
-A quick note, though, if you’re using something with a bottom, you have to assemble your stack backward.
-So, if you want the tomatoes on top, you have to put them in first.
+I use food rings to shape my stacks, but you can use any round container, like a ½-cup or 1-cup dry measuring cup.
+Just one quick tip: if your container has a bottom, you’ll need to assemble your stack in reverse.
+For example, if you want the tomatoes on top when you unmold it, add them first.

-For this stack, I small diced tomatoes and red onions (uniformity is key to a pretty stack) and small cubed avocado, tossed in lemon juice, and added salt.
-I also added cilantro to my tomatoes and topped the stack with radish microgreens.
-And as always, we double our batches of the salad!
-It’s so yummy!
+For this stack, I small-diced tomatoes and red onions (uniform size is the key to a pretty presentation) and cubed avocado, tossing it in lemon juice with a pinch of salt.
+I also added cilantro to the tomatoes and finished the stack with radish microgreens.
+And as always, I double my batches of the salad—it’s just that good!
 Enjoy!

 Chickpea Tartare with Avocado & Tomato